 "After a space merchant vessel receives an unknown transmission as a distress call, one of the crew is attacked by a mysterious life form and they soon realize that its life cycle has merely begun."

 On this day in 1982 (in Denmark), Battletruck roared on the highways into theatres.
-Directed by Harley Cokeliss, the SciFi feature starred Michael Beck and James Wainwright, and here's the plot summary as provided by IMDB.com:
+Directed by Harley Cokeliss, the SciFi/Fantasy starred Michael Beck, Annie McEnroe, and John Ratzenberger.
+According to our friends at Amazon.com, here's the plot summary:

 For those who might interested in a bit more, it looks as if this is another one of those forgotten films that is up for viewing free on YouTube.com.
 The link for viewing is right here.
 You're welcome!